 Wastewater Resource Recovery Facilities

-The amazing treatment system that cleans our wastewater consists of: over 6,000 miles of sewer pipes; 135,000 sewer catch basins; over 495 permitted outfalls for the discharge of Combined Sewer Overflows; 95 wastewater pumping stations that transport it to 14 wastewater treatment plants located throughout the 5 boroughs.
+The amazing treatment system that cleans our wastewater consists of: over 6,000 miles of sewer pipes; 135,000 sewer catch basins; over 495 permitted outfalls for the discharge of Combined Sewer Overflows; 95 wastewater pumping stations that transport it to 14 wastewater resource recovery facilities located throughout the 5 boroughs.

 Wastewater Treatment Process

 When you take a shower or brush your teeth, do you ever wonder where where the used water (we call it “wastewater”) goes?
-Each day, we treat 1.3 billion gallons of wastewater at New York City’s 14 wastewater treatment plants.
+Each day, we treat 1.3 billion gallons of wastewater at New York City’s 14 wastewater resource recovery facilities.

 As part of the mayor’s plan for OneNYC, we have a goal of zero-landfilling of biosolids by 2030.
 This means we will develop a program to reuse all biosolids beneficially.
 Some of the further processing technologies that can be used to qualify biosolids for reuse include composting, drying, and gasification or pyrolysis.
 New York City produces about 1,400 tons/day of biosolids or about 60 truckloads!
 Such a large quantity spread out over our 6 dewatering facilities means that our beneficial use program will need to be diverse and include multiple types of further treatment.

 To learn more about biosolids, we recommend visiting: